-- Medical Radiation Technologists (MRTs) or Radiographers who perform your X-ray examinations.
+- diagnose disease states, such as Medical Radiation Technologists (MRTs) or Radiographers who perform your X-ray examinations.

 Sonographers who perform your ultrasound examinations.

-Radiologists who are specialist doctors who interpret your images.
-They will also be involved if you have a specialist investigation such as an intravenous urogram (IVU), barium study, or biopsy.
+Radiologists who are specialist doctors that interpret your images and are involved if you have a specialist investigation such as an intravenous urogram (IVU), barium study, or biopsy.